 The wattage requirement of your outdoor PA system depends on several factors.
 The size of the venue, the physical environment, etc., may determine the amount of wattage you may need for your outdoor PA system.
-As a minimum, you may require 10Wper guest if you are having a sufficiently loud outdoor event.
+As a minimum, you may require 10Wper guests if you are having a sufficiently loud outdoor event.
 For a very loud outdoor PA system, 20W per guest may be sufficient.

-● Do I require a PA mixer
+● Do I require a PA mixer?

 Your outdoor PA sound source should typically come from a Dj mixer, DJ sound card, or controller.
 The signal from these devices is a line signal which is preamplified directly into the amplifier of your outdoor PA system.
 You may not require a PA mixer since you can connect the controller directly to an outdoor PA system power amplifier.

 For mobile DJs, you may want a small additional mixer in some situations.
 In many other cases like weddings, you may require more than one microphone or any other audio source to be amplified.
 In such cases, you may make di with a basic outdoor PA mixer.
 One of the main perks of a PA mixer is that it allows you to set the equalizer of your Dj controller the way you want and carry out sound checks on the venue.

 Common outdoor PA system faults and how to fix them

 A standard outdoor PA system is designed to perform optimally.
 However, like every machine, it may malfunction at some point.
 Here are some of the most common outdoor PA system faults and how you can fix them.

 You may experience an interruption of the signal paths when the signal lead is not properly connected to a channel processor.
 If your outdoor PA system uses radio signals such as ear monitors, the receiver and transmitter should be set to a similar frequency.
 Use a number or color scheme to identify signal leads to enable you to know where each signal lead connects.